 B.1 Potential Respondent Universe and Sample Selection Method

-The national implementation of HHCAHPS is voluntarily sponsored by home health agencies (HHAs); and each participating HHA contracts with an independent survey vendor to conduct the survey for it.
+The national implementation of HHCAHPS is voluntarily implemented by home health agencies (HHAs); and each participating HHA contracts with an independent survey vendor to conduct the survey for it.

 B.1.2 Sampling Patients for the National Implementation

-HHAs assemble a census of their patients (both current and discharged) for the sampling window, defined as a calendar month.
-Each HHA submits a file containing patient information for all patients to whom the HHA provided home care during the sampling month to its contracted survey vendor (for the national implementation).
-The national survey is fielded on a rolling basis, and the results for each quarter merged with data from the 3 immediately preceding quarters and analyzed.
-The sample frame for the national implementation will be assembled at the level of the CMS Certification Number (formerly known as the Medicare provider number), the unit of comparison for survey results reported on the Home Health Compare website.
-The sample frame prepared by the HHA contains all the patient data needed for fielding the survey and data needed for analysis.
+HHAs assemble a census of their patients (both current and discharged) for the sample frame, defined as a calendar month.
+Each HHA submits a file containing patient information for all patients to whom the HHA provided home health care during the sample month to its contracted survey vendor.
+The sample frame for the national implementation is constructed aat CMS Certification Number level, which was formerly known as the Medicare provider number and is the unit of comparison for survey results reported on the Home Health Compare website.
+The sample frame prepared by the HHA contains all the patient data needed for fielding the survey and for analysis.

-The HHA’s survey vendor (for the national implementation) reviews the frame and excludes any patients who are not eligible to participate in the Home Health Care CAHPS Survey.
+The HHA’s survey vendor reviews the frame and excludes any patients who are not eligible to participate in the Home Health Care CAHPS Survey.
 Patients ineligible for the survey are those who

 are receiving hospice or are discharged to hospice,